caprover/caprover-website/docs/best-practices.md

 ### Enforce HTTPS

-It is highly recommended that one of the first things you do is to enable HTTPS, and enable "Enforce HTTPS" for your CapRover dashboard.
+It is highly recommended that one of the first things you do is to enable HTTPS and enable "Enforce HTTPS" for your CapRover dashboard.
 After you've done all these, you should change your password.
 Note that if you are using `caprover serversetup` wizard, you will be doing this process automatically, no need to change your password after the setup.

 ### Use Service Accounts for Git

 One of the most popular features of CapRover is the automatic deployment from source control (GitHub, BitBucket, GitLab and etc...).
-For this approach to work with private repository, you have to enter your username/password and they will be kept as an encrypted content on your server.
+For this approach to work with a private repository, you have to enter your username/password and they will be kept as encrypted content on your server.
 It is always a good practice to create a service account (bot account) on GitHub and etc, and give that account specific permission (read only) to certain repositories only.
 Such that if that account was compromised, your main owner account remains intact and you can remove the compromised account from the repo.

 ### Out of Memory when Building